pimcore/pimcore/.github/ISSUE_TEMPLATE.md

 or on a clean install of the latest build (out of your project, to avoid problems with custom code, plugins, ...)
 - [ ] You're not able to fix the problem yourself and send us a pull request instead of an issue.
 - [ ] There's no existing ticket for the same issue
-- [ ] Remove unused sections and this bullet points from the template below.
+- [ ] Remove unused sections from below and this bullet points

 ## Please answer the following questions